swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 // \X matches a single character, whatever the current semantics family.contains(/^\X\s/)    // true
 ```

+These specific levels of matching, and the options to switch between them, are unique to Swift, but not unprecedented in other regular expression engines.
+Several engines, including Perl, Java, and ICU-based engines like `NSRegularExpression`, support the `\X` metacharacter for matching a grapheme cluster within otherwise Unicode scalar semantic matching.
+Rust has a related concept in its [`regex::bytes` type][regexbytes], which matches over abitrary bytes by default but allows switching into Unicode mode for segments of the regular expression.

 **Regex syntax:** `(?X)...` or `(?X...)` for grapheme cluster semantics, `(?u)...` or `(?u...)` for Unicode scalar semantics.